 People who access memories primarily through auditory means are, as a rule, more sensitive to the information they hear.
 Rather than storing a lot of visual detail, they are more likely to remember events associated with a piece of music or a catchphrase they heard.

 Those experiencing the auditory modality may learn concepts best by listening to a lecture rather than reading.
 Their intuitive sense is likely clairaudience, and they excel at listening to their spiritual guides.
 They tend to look toward their ears when recalling and will choose words that refer to an auditory experience.
-They may say:
+They might say:

-• “That sounds good to me.”
+• “That sounds right to me.”

 • “I hear what you’re saying.”